-Kirsti cleaning out the earlier wall painting.
-Photo: Diana Haapsal Due to poorly preserved colours in certain areas, it was also necessary to fill in minor lacunae in the stencil paintings.
+Claudia cleaning out the amphora with a scalpel.
+Photo: Diana Haapsal Kirsti cleaning out the earlier wall painting.
+Photo: Diana Haapsal Due to the colours being badly preserved in certain areas, it was also necessary to fill in minor lacunae in the stencil paintings.
 This was done using the aqua sporca technique with much diluted watercolours.
-The aforementioned method, which is also called the "flat on surface" technique, consists of covering the lacunae with neutral colours similar in hue to the painting, in order to create an aesthetic whole.
+The aforementioned method, which is also called "flat on surface" technique, consists of covering the lacunae with neutral colours similar in hue to the painting, in order to create an aesthetic whole.
 In doing so the original painting becomes more visible whilst retaining its authentic essence.

 Magdalena doing neutral retouch with a brush.
-Photo: Diana Haapsal

-Egle making greyish spot even with white chalk.
-Photo: Diana Haapsal Similar in principle, is the method of negative retouching which was applied on the even earlier painting layer revealed on the west and south wall.
-Since these red and yellow toned panel paintings were significantly less well preserved, it was often impossible to trace their exact patterns.
-Therefore, negative retouching was used to fade the white plaster background and bring out the painting.
-This was achieved by using neutral coloured chalks: light beige for the greenish parts, light grey for the yellowish parts and the white for grey and darkened parts.
+Photo: Diana Haapsal Egle making greyish spot even with white chalk.
+Photo: Diana Haapsal Similar in principle is the method of negative retouching which was applied on the even earlier painting layer revealed on the west and south wall.
+Since these red and yellow toned panel paintings were significantly less preserved, it was often impossible to trace their exact patterns.
+Therefore, negative retouching was used to fade the white plaster background and bring forth the painting.
+This was achieved by using neutral coloured chalks: light beige for greenish parts, light grey for yellowish parts and white for grey and darkened parts.
 After retouching, the paintings were also consolidated using a 1:10 mixture of casein and water.
-This enabled us to reapply the loose pigments of the paintings to the wall.
-Due to time constraints some stencil paintings were left to be retouched later by the students of traditional building at Hiiumaa Vocational School.
-In order to complete the finishing of the south wall, some minor holes from nails and other damage had to be filled with fine plaster.
-The plaster which consisted of lime, sand, water and typha was applied with a spatula and a wet sponge to blend the surface with the surrounding areas.
-The plaster corrections were later tinted with the green casein colour to match the colour of the conserved walls.
+This enabled to readhere the loose pigments of the paintings to the wall.
+Due to the time limit some stencil paintings were left to be retouched by the students of traditional building at Hiiumaa Vocational School.
+In order to complete the finishing of the south wall, some minor holes from nails and other damages had to be filled with fine plaster.
+The plaster which consisted of lime, sand, water and typha was applied with a spatula and a wet sponge to blend its surface with the surroundings.
+The plaster corrections were later toned with the green casein colour to match the colour of the conserved walls.

 Viktor fixing holes with plaster.
-Photo: Diana Haapsal

-Recently placed plaster in 3 damaged spots on the south wall.
+Photo: Diana Haapsal Recently placed plaster in 3 damaged spots on the south wall.
 Photo: Viktor Källgren In the re-plastered top left corner of the south wall Mihhail and Egle used previously made stencils to reconstruct the painting.
 Using stencils eased the continuation of the original ornaments on the left side of the wall.
 The first stencil was made by copying the herbal ornament on the top of the wall to some tracing paper.
 Then it was applied to a thicker paper by pricking through the lines of the ornament using a pin.
 This method enabled to copy the pattern on the wall by fixing the stencil to the desired location and sponging the ornament on the wall with a subtle loose pigment.
-As the guidelines were therefore visible on the wall, it was easy to complete the job by hand.
+As the guidelines of the ornament were therefore visible on the wall, it was easy to complete it by hand.